 Founder in Residence

 Vicki carries on a family tradition that began when her mother, Alice Murdoch Adams opened one of the first dance schools in Calgary in the 1920s.
 Vicki’s passion for dance and jazz has taken her all over the globe.
 Besides teaching and choreographing for countless local and international organizations, including the renowned School at Jacob’s Pillow, Vicki founded the Jazz Division in the Faculty of Fine Arts Program of Dance at the University of Calgary in 1978, and co-founded Decidedly Jazz Danceworks in 1984 where she continued her role as Artistic Director for 29 years.
 She is currently enthusiastically embracing her new role of Founder in Residence at DJD.
 Vicki has received U of C’s Superior Teacher Award, Global Television’s Women of Vision Award, The City of Calgary’s Community Achievement Award for the Arts, and an Alberta Centennial Medal.
 She has also had a U of C Fine Arts Entrance Award named in her honour, has been recognized by U of C’s Women’s Resource Centre, and was named one of the University Of Calgary’s Top 40 Alumni.
-Vicki received the Established Artist Award at the 2009 Mayor’s Evening for Business and the Arts as well as the MacLachlan Community Beacon Award at the 2016 Mayor’s Lunch for Arts Champions, wrote Canada’s 2013 National Dance Week Message for the Canadian Dance Assembly, was honoured in 2017 with an Alberta Foundation for the Arts 25 Influential Alberta Artists Award and was awarded by the UCalgary Alumni Association with the 2020 Distinguished Alumni Award for Lifetime Achievement.
-Vicki was most recently awarded by the Lieutenant Governor of Alberta Arts Awards Foundation with the 2021 Distinguished Artist Award, her 2022 induction into Canada’s Dance Collection Danse Hall of Fame, and a 2022 Queen Elizabeth II Platinum Jubilee Medal.
+Vicki received the Established Artist Award at the 2009 Mayor’s Evening for Business and the Arts as well as the MacLachlan Community Beacon Award at the 2016 Mayor’s Lunch for Arts Champions, wrote Canada’s 2013 National Dance Week Message for the Canadian Dance Assembly, and was honoured in 2017 with an Alberta Foundation for the Arts 25 Influential Alberta Artists Award.
+Recent additions to her many accolades include UCalgary’s 2020 Distinguished Alumni Award for Lifetime Achievement, the Lieutenant Governor of Alberta’s 2021 Distinguished Artist Award, her 2022 induction into Canada’s Dance Collection Danse Hall of Fame, and a 2022 Queen Elizabeth II Platinum Jubilee Medal.

 Michèle Moss (BEd/MA)(she/her) is a dancer, choreographer, academic researcher and community educator.
 She was born in the UK of Jamaican and British parents, raised in Montréal, and has lived in Calgary since 1978.
 Michèle began as a tap-dancing tot in the UK before studying at NCC in Montreal (Negro Community Centre) upon arrival in Canada.
 She participated in further studio training, nightclub practices and urban dance forms as well as earning two degrees that moved her into the academe following a performing career with DJD.
 She attributes much of her jazz education to Vicki Willis and Hannah Stilwell and is so grateful for the many opportunities to learn and work alongside those women.
 During the years building DJD and many years since she continues to try to wrap-up the topic of jazz music and dance in a neat package, it can’t be done!
 She continues to marvel at the topic and enjoys revealing it layer by layer.
 Michèle is currently serving as an associate professor and chair of the Dance Division in the School of Creative and Performing Arts at the University of Calgary.
 She continues her jazz research, which started in 1986 on the African continent, and has travelled back to Africa as well as to the Caribbean, and NYC and environs to conduct ethnographic and African Diaspora aesthetics research.
 She has served on numerous boards, peer adjudication, presented at conferences, written book chapters, and has been the recipient of many grants, choreographic commissions and international teaching opportunities.